-Note: In order to use this example, you will need to have the peek_plugin_active_task plugin installed and enabled in both the Client and Server services, via their config.json files.
+Note: In order to use this example, you will need to have the peek_plugin_inbox plugin installed and enabled in both the Client and Server services, via their config.json files.

-The active task plugin is public, it can be installed with pip install peek-plugin-active-task.
+The peek inbox plugin is public, it can be installed with pip install peek_plugin_inbox.